cbarrick/apollo/docs/_build/html/_sources/user-guides/loading-data.rst.txt

 This guide will walk through loading NAM weather forecasts and preparing the data for training Scikit-learn or PyTorch models.
 This guide assumes you have an active conda environment with the appropriate dependencies.
 If not, see the :doc:`getting-started` guide.

 There are two APIs for loading forecast data.
 The high-level API at :mod:`apollo.datasets.solar` provides everything you need to quickly access forecast data for training.
-It is built upon the low-level API at :mod:`apollo.datasets.loaders` which provides finer grain control and is ideal for data exploration.
+It is built upon the low-level API at :mod:`apollo.datasets` which provides finer grain control and is ideal for data exploration.

 The High-Level Data API
 --------------------------------------------------